Mediation Lawyer in Houston, Texas

 While each mediation process is as unique as the couples who are participating in them, most family law mediation sessions follow the same format.

 - Each party will be separated in a different room, with their attorneys by their sides

 - The mediator will independently visit with each spouse, checking off their applicable divorce issues, which may include property division, spousal support, child custody and visitation, and child support, as an agreement is reached on each point

-When the important issues are agreed upon through mediation, order or decree is written, signed by the parties, their attorneys, and the judge, completing their case and finalizing their divorce.
+When the important issues are agreed upon through mediation, an order or decree is written, signed by the parties, their attorneys, and the judge, completing their case and finalizing their divorce.

 Mediation is a voluntary settlement process.
 It is not arbitration.